behave/behave/docs/api.rst

 .. code-block:: python

-    @given('some known state')
+    @given(u'some known state')
     def step_impl(context):
-        set_up(some, state)
+        setup_something(some, state)

 will match the "Given" step from the following feature:

 .. code-block:: gherkin

     Scenario: test something
       Given some known state
-   then some observed outcome.
+      Then  some observed outcome.

 *You don't need to import the decorators*: they're automatically available to your step implementation modules as `global variables`_.